mygenibox/cryptonote/README.md

 CryptoNote protects chain from tx flooding by reducing block reward for blocks larger than the median block size.
 However, this rule applies for blocks larger than `CRYPTONOTE_BLOCK_GRANTED_FULL_REWARD_ZONE` bytes.

-Example:
 ```
 const size_t CRYPTONOTE_BLOCK_GRANTED_FULL_REWARD_ZONE = 20000;
 ```

-### Fifth step.
-Address prefix
+### Address prefixing

-You may choose a letter (in some cases several letters) all the coin's public addresses will start with.
-It is defined by `CRYPTONOTE_PUBLIC_ADDRESS_BASE58_PREFIX` constant.
-Since the rules for address prefixes are nontrivial you may use the [prefix generator tool](https://cryptonotestarter.org/tools.html).
+Prefixing all the coins public address defined by `CRYPTONOTE_PUBLIC_ADDRESS_BASE58_PREFIX` constant. using [prefix generator tool].

-Example:
 ```
 const uint64_t CRYPTONOTE_PUBLIC_ADDRESS_BASE58_PREFIX = 0xe9; // addresses start with "f"
 ```

-### Sixth step.
-Genesis block
+### Genesis block

 **1. Build the binaries with blank genesis tx hex** (src/CryptoNoteConfig.h)

 You should leave `const char GENESIS_COINBASE_TX_HEX[]` blank and compile the binaries without it.

-Example:
 ```
 const char GENESIS_COINBASE_TX_HEX[] = "";
 ```

-**2. Start the daemon to print out the genesis block**
+**2. Starting the daemon to print out the genesis block**

-Run your daemon with `--print-genesis-tx` argument.
-It will print out the genesis block coinbase transaction hash.
+Run your daemon with `--print-genesis-tx` argument that will print out the genesis block coinbase transaction hash.

-Example:
 ```
-furiouscoind --print-genesis-tx
+nomadcoind --print-genesis-tx
 ```

 **3. Copy the printed transaction hash** (src/CryptoNoteConfig.h)

-Copy the tx hash that has been printed by the daemon to `GENESIS_COINBASE_TX_HEX` in `src/CryptoNoteConfig.h`
+TX hash that has been printed by the daemon for the `GENESIS_COINBASE_TX_HEX` in `src/CryptoNoteConfig.h`

-Example:
 ```
 const char GENESIS_COINBASE_TX_HEX[] = "013c01ff0001ffff...785a33d9ebdba68b0";
 ```

-**4. Recompile the binaries**
+**4. Recompiling the binaries**

-Recompile everything again.
-Your coin code is ready now.
-Make an announcement for the potential users and enjoy!
+NomadCoin node should be ready after Recompiling!

-## Building CryptoNote
+## Building NomadCoin

 ### On *nix